NethServer/nethsecurity-docs/openvpn_tunnels.rst

 * ``Protocol``: OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used

-* Cipher: the cryptographic algorithm used to encrypt all the traffic.
+* ``Cipher``: the cryptographic algorithm used to encrypt all the traffic.
 If not explicitly selected, the server and client will try to negotiate the best cipher available on both sides